Siemens Energy Spin-Off

 To the extent that orders for acquiring further fractional rights in order to top up to full rights are not issued, or any acquisition of further fractional rights to top up to full rights is not possible on the basis of the issued orders, at a point in time still to be determined, Deutsche Bank AG, which has been appointed by Siemens AG as the trustee, will combine the fractional rights to Siemens Energy Shares that have been allocated to Siemens Shares and have not yet been combined to full rights (shares) of Siemens Energy AG and will sell them via the stock exchange.
 The sales proceeds will then be credited to the relevant holders of fractional rights pro rata according to their respective fractional rights.
 The settlement of fractional rights is effected free of commissions and fees for the entitled persons who hold their Siemens Shares in securities accounts in Germany.
 Commissions and fees might be incurred by Siemens Shareholders who hold their Siemens Shares in securities accounts in other countries based on the existing agreements with the relevant custodian bank.

-The determination of who is a Siemens shareholder for purposes of the allocation will take place on the evening of the Allocation Effective Date (the date on which the Spin-off takes effect as a result of the later of the registrations with the register of companies of Siemens AG), on the basis of the respective holdings of Siemens shares on securities accounts on the evening of the Allocation Effective Date, taking into account any stock exchange transactions still outstanding.
-Details regarding the processing of the allocation will be notified separately to the shareholders of Siemens AG without undue delay after the registration of the Spin-off with the registers of companies of Siemens Energy AG and Siemens AG (“Share Allocation Notification”).
-The Share Allocation Notification will be published by Siemens AG in Germany in the Federal Gazette (Bundesanzeiger).
+The determination of who is a Siemens shareholder for purposes of the allocation took place on the evening of the Allocation Effective Date (the date on which the Spin-off takes effect as a result of the later of the registrations with the register of companies of Siemens AG), on the basis of the respective holdings of Siemens shares on securities accounts on the evening of the Allocation Effective Date, taking into account any stock exchange transactions still outstanding.
+Allocation Effective Date was September 25, 2020.
+Details regarding the processing of the allocation were notified separately to the shareholders of Siemens AG without undue delay after the registration of the Spin-off with the registers of companies of Siemens Energy AG and Siemens AG (“Share Allocation Notification”).
+The Share Allocation Notification was published by Siemens AG in Germany in the Federal Gazette (Bundesanzeiger) on September 28, 2020.

-There is no need for action by Siemens shareholders.
-Siemens Energy shares are normally credited to the securities account of the relevant Siemens shareholder even prior to the start of trading on the first stock exchange trading day following the Allocation Effective Date provided that these are not based on fractional shares for the account of the shareholders.
+There was no need for action by Siemens shareholders.
+Siemens Energy shares were normally credited to the securities account of the relevant Siemens shareholder even prior to the start of trading on the first stock exchange trading day following the Allocation Effective Date provided that these are not based on fractional shares for the account of the shareholders.

 Siemens AG has commissioned Deutsche Bank AG, Frankfurt am Main, with the processing of the share allocation.
-Details regarding the processing of the allocation will be notified separately to the shareholders of Siemens AG without undue delay after the registration of the Spin-off with the registers of companies of Siemens Energy AG and Siemens AG ("Share Allocation Notification").
-The Share Allocation Notification will be published by Siemens AG in Germany in the Federal Gazette (Bundesanzeiger).
+Details regarding the processing of the allocation were notified separately to the shareholders of Siemens AG without undue delay after the registration of the Spin-off with the registers of companies of Siemens Energy AG and Siemens AG ("Share Allocation Notification").
+The Share Allocation Notification was published by Siemens AG in Germany in the Federal Gazette (Bundesanzeiger) on September 28, 2020.

-From the first day of trading, the stock price of the Siemens Energy share will be determined in regular stock exchange trading and will depend on supply of and demand for Siemens Energy shares.
-In XETRA trading on the Frankfurt Stock Exchange, the first price of a trading day is typically determined in an opening auction.
+From the first day of trading, the stock price of the Siemens Energy share was determined in regular stock exchange trading and depended on supply of and demand for Siemens Energy shares.
+In XETRA trading on the Frankfurt Stock Exchange, the first price of a trading day was typically determined in an opening auction.

-Immediately after the Spin-off takes effect, all shares in Siemens Energy AG shall be admitted to trading on the Regulated Market of the Frankfurt Stock Exchange and also in the sub-segment of the Regulated Market of the Frankfurt Stock Exchange with additional post-admission obligations (Prime Standard).
+Immediately after the Spin-off takes effect, all shares in Siemens Energy AG were admitted to trading on the Regulated Market of the Frankfurt Stock Exchange and also in the sub-segment of the Regulated Market of the Frankfurt Stock Exchange with additional post-admission obligations (Prime Standard).

 To the extent that a shareholder is tax resident in Germany, the Siemens shares are held as private assets and the shareholder held at no time during the last five years at least 1% of Siemens AG (Section 17 Income Tax Act (Einkommensteuergesetz)), the Spin-off – with the exception of the sale of fractional rights – should generally be tax neutral.
 I.e. no taxable capital gains would be realized, if, in particular, the right of the Federal Republic of Germany to tax a gain from the disposal of Siemens Energy shares is not excluded or restricted.
 As a consequence, no tax on capital gains would have to be withheld and paid.
 Please understand that we cannot provide individual answers relating to the tax consequences of the Spin-off for shareholders.
 A general description of tax consequences of the Spin-off for shareholders is included in the Spin-off Report in Chapter VIII.
 2.d).